SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 My buddy Roy helped me with this job.
 He saved me a lot of time, not to mention my back, to confirm the location on the outside while I was under the cockpit.
 This is another one of those jobs where I rediscovered just how agile you have to be for boat maintenance.
 A second opinion doesn't hurt either!

 NOTE: Notice the tiny pin point holes in the center of each circle.
 I rested the drill bit against the gel coat till they just penetrated the gel coat.
 This allowed sun light to pass through the fibreglass to the inside making it easy to confirm location.
 The two dots of light visible from the inside confirmed that we had correct alignment.
-My thoughts were that these dots of light would eliminate drilling pilot holes.
-A misplaced dot could simply be ignored and a new one drilled.
+If they were in the wrong location we could simply drill a new one, ignoring the wrong one.
 Its always a good idea to maximize your odds.

 GUDGEON - The bottom gudgeon was resealed during this job.
 It also confirmed the thickness of the transom.
 Fresh Sikaflex is extremely sticky.
 Years later I switched to butyl rubber which sticks better and isn't sticky to my hands.